Average cost of car insurance in Florida for 2025

 Average car insurance costs by age and gender in Florida

 The average cost of car insurance in Florida can also vary by age and gender.
 Teen drivers usually pay significantly more than other age groups due to their lack of driving experience and higher likelihood of accidents, with rates stabilizing around 25 years old.
-From 30 on, car insurance rates in Florida generally decrease with age for drivers with a clean driving record.
+From age 30 on, car insurance rates in Florida generally decrease over time for drivers with a clean driving record.

 Age 16*